Japan

 Japan is best suited for curious travelers with senses open to the new and the different.

-Here you will encounter things you won't see anywhere else in the world.
-The ancient Eastern civilization intertwines uniquely with Western modernity, yet it retains a distinctive local flair.
-Speaking of flavour – let's not forget the incredible Japanese cuisine, whose diversity far exceeds our imagination.
+Here, you will encounter things you won't see anywhere else in the world.
+The ancient Eastern civilisation intertwines in a unique way with Western modernity, yet it also has a distinctive local flavour.
+Speaking of flavour – let's not forget the incredible Japanese cuisine, whose variety far exceeds our imagination.

 Upcoming Journeys